Flexible work possibilities

 Temporarily using another workplace or work station.
 This can be either in the usual workspace or in another building, and often the desk is shared by multiple employees on different days.
 In a ‘hot desk’ environment the employee doesn’t have their own personal desk.

-Flexible work centres
+Distributed work centres

 Virtual teams and neighbourhoods